 Ineffective assistance of counsel, or bad lawyering, constitutes a violation of a criminal defendant’s Sixth Amendment right to counsel.
 In too many cases defendants retain or are burdened with attorneys who lack the time, experience, or professional responsibility to zealously represent their clients, it’s also a matter of measuring engagement of employees within a law firm to ensure the quality of counsel.
 The resulting representation may include failures to investigate an alibi defense, investigate prosecution witnesses, enlist experts to challenge the prosecution’s physical evidence, or even attend or stay awake for hearings.
 In addition, some attorneys accept cases for which they are not qualified to litigate and are thus unable to properly represent a defendant.
 Bad lawyering results in an unlevel playing field for the defendant, and all too often, lead to a wrongful conviction.

 The problems are magnified in counties where defense counsel is allotted less money than the prosecution.
 This inequality gives the prosecution the resources to properly try a case but denies those same resources to the defense.

 In Gideon v.
 Wainwright (1963), the U.S. Supreme Court held that states are required to provide counsel to all indigent criminal defendants under the Sixth Amendment’s Assistance of Counsel clause.
 In most counties, this means a public defender’s office has been established for the representation of poor people.
-In other counties a different scheme has been created for attorneys to accept cases on a fixed hourly fee or contract rate.
+In other counties, a different scheme has been created for attorneys to accept cases on a fixed hourly fee or contract rate.
 Contrary to popular belief, retained attorneys, not just public defenders, have been found to provide ineffective assistance of counsel.

 Not all instances of poor attorney performance entitle an inmate to relief.
 Strickland v.
-Washington (1984) states a defendant must meet two tests in order to prove counsel’s representation violated their Sixth Amendment right to counsel:
+Washington (1984) states that a defendant must meet two tests in order to prove counsel’s representation violated their Sixth Amendment right to counsel:

 1) Counsel’s performance was deficient; and